davidrzs/Runge-Kutta-ODE-Solver/demo/README.md

 ## How to Run the Example

-The project depends on [Eigen]() as well as [Matplotlib-Cpp](https://github.com/lava/matplotlib-cpp).
+The project depends on [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) as well as [Matplotlib-Cpp](https://github.com/lava/matplotlib-cpp).

 Note that Matplotlib-Cpp uses Python 2, this isn't ideal but it is still a very good and lghtweight plotting library:

-### Fetch the Requires Packages
+### Fetch the Required Packages

-To fetch the dependencies for Matplotlib-Cpp install the following packages (on debian systems for example) `sudo apt-get install python-matplotlib python-numpy python2.7-dev`.
+To fetch the dependencies for Matplotlib-Cpp install the following packages (on debian systems for example) `sudo apt-get install python3-matplotlib python3-numpy python3-dev`.

 ### Compile the File